On characteristic numbers of $24$ dimensional String manifolds

 \subsection{Step $2 $: the appropriate base manifold and classifying map $(N^8,f)$}

-At this step, we need to construct an appropriate Spin manifold $N^8$ of dimension $8$ as the base manifold of the $F_4$-$\mathbb{O}P^2$-bundle $\pi$ in (\ref{f4op2bundledia}).
-For this we may use Wall's $(n-1)$-connected $2n$-manifolds with $n=2$ \cite{Wall62} (also see \cite{Duan18}). \begin{definition} Let $A=\{a_{ij}\}_{n\times n}$ be a unimodular symmetric integral matrix of rank $n$, $b=(b_1,b_2,\cdots, b_n)$ be a sequence of integers of length $n$.
+At this step, we construct an appropriate Spin manifold $N^8$ of dimension $8$ as the base manifold of the $F_4$-$\mathbb{O}P^2$-bundle $\pi$ in (\ref{f4op2bundledia}).
+We need Wall's $(n-1)$-connected $2n$-manifolds with $n=4$ \cite{Wall62} (also see \cite{Duan18}). \begin{definition} Let $A=\{a_{ij}\}_{n\times n}$ be a unimodular symmetric integral matrix of rank $n$, $b=(b_1,b_2,\cdots, b_n)$ be a sequence of integers of length $n$.
 The pair $(A, b)$ is called a {\it Wall pair} if it satisfies the congruent condition

 \end{definition} It is natural to ask that which Wall pairs $(A,b)$ can be realized as the pair $(I(N^8), q_1(N^8))$ of a Wall manifold $N^8$; here $I(N^8)$ is the intersection form of $N^8$ and $q_1(N^8)=\frac{1}{2}p_1(N^8)$ is the first Spin class of $N^8$ (also see (\ref{spin9cohmeq}) and (\ref{pqforeq})). \begin{theorem}[Theorem $4$ in \cite{Wall62}; also see Theorem $10.11$ and $10.13$ in \cite{Duan18}] For any Wall pair $(A,b)$ such that